mmoneib/containers/README.md

-# Containerized Builds and Proces
+# Containerized Builds and Processes

 ## Purpose